 Vicuna wool is often considered the finest in the world.
 Unlike their domesticated cousins, vicunas don’t live on farms.
 Their wool is obtained by the management of wild herds.
 Vicunas are docile enough that they can be regularly rounded up, shorn of their wool, and released back into the wild.

-This type of management is less stressful to vicunas than keeping them in captive populations.
+This type of management is less stressful to vicunas than keeping them in populations under human care.
 In the mid-20th century, vicunas nearly went extinct due to overhunting and are now protected in many areas.
 Poaching and illegal hunting are still a danger and some farmers and ranchers dislike having vicunas competing for food and water with their livestock.

 Appearance & Characteristics